Spring 2018 Tutorials

 - An introduction to best practices for setting up your REDCap project

-- Recent improvements in BC's newest release of REDCap including offline survey capabilities, text to voice capability, potential for using twilio.com SMS services (for an additional fee), improved field calculations and more
+- Recent improvements in BC's newest release of REDCap including offline survey capabilities, text to voice capability, potential for using twilio.com SMS services (for an additional fee), improved field calculations, repeating forms and more

 - How to enter data into RedCAP